Redefining the Business Case for Industrial IoT

 When we look at the impact that the Production and Operations teams have in industrial manufacturing and processing businesses, we start questioning ourselves “what other efficiencies can we create in a heavily process-oriented supply chain?”.

 Some light manufacturing businesses such as food and beverage are building their business case aimed at reducing idle product stock and decreasing inventory and spare parts levels.
 Heavy asset businesses with strong zero harm policies look at the safety aspects of IIoT from the outset; by having IIoT sensors monitoring remote equipment, they reduce the need for long-travel distances and for accessing machines in hazardous locations.
+More about Industry 4.0’s impact on the Food & Beverage industry

 If the recent Industrial IoT Platforms for Manufacturing 2019-2024 report is anything to go by, more industrial manufacturers will increase spending on their digital transformation journey.
 Spending on IIoT platforms is forecast to increase at a compound annual growth rate of 40% annually, and annual spending on the technology is estimated to be valued at more than US$12.4 billion by 2024.
 It may seem like a long time away, but it’s less than five years from now.
+More about New business opportunities using IIoT and analytics

 IIoT is obviously not an out of the box solution that fits all industries and business cases, but recent market developments indicate a huge uptake of the technology in the very near future: the lower cost of remote condition monitoring sensors and platforms, the successful pilot projects deployed across the globe in different industries, and the realisation of its benefits among the established OT (operations technology) players.

 When building your business case for an Industrial IoT solution ensure you have a holistic understanding of how the processes connect to one another, take a deep dive into the processes you’re looking at improving, make sure you know what the performance indicators and personal motivations of the teams are, pick one critical challenge to tackle, and above all, start small.
 Once you prove you created efficiencies (and potential cost savings) in a small part of the business, you already have a business case to build upon and scale your mission.
+Find out more about Industrial IoT platform market growth.

 This article was written by Brad Parsons, the CEO and Founder of MOVUS, the developer and provider of FitMachine®, a continuous condition monitoring solution supporting industrial businesses across the globe in several industries, including heavy manufacturing, mining and minerals processing, food and beverage manufacturing, chemicals, rendering, and energy.